sciZer0/7/v/README.md

 Fundamental Problem 1 is that people that build blockchains do it the same way as other people built states in the past:

+* with kings (founders),
-with kings (founders), top servants (top developers/validators/miners) and really rightless people (users)
+* with top servants (top developers/validators/miners)
+* often with royalty (VCs)
+* but always with really-rightless people (users)

-— saying that it is totally okay as it is now, or at best declaring the improvement of democracy in the future.
+simultaneously saying that it is totally okay as it is now, or at best, declaring the improvement of democracy in the future.

 The whole thing is that – we can see this below – only a highly-democratic blockchain is able to be highly-efficient, remaining highly-decentralized and highly-sustainable.